Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 What Dexcom did not do is perform an “effectiveness trial,” which is when test subjects would wear each of the two sensors and make real-time management decisions under real-world conditions.
 I explain this in much greater detail in my article on how to evaluate clinical trials.

 Since no trials have been done like this for the G7, I tried to do it on myself.
 As it happens, my T1D is under very tight control, where my time in range is 95%, with <2% below range (70 mg/dL) and <4% above range (180 mg/dL).
-Since I attribute this to watching my G6 data very closely, I was curious to see how I’d perform with the G7, whose data differs greatly.

 There’s a lot of detail here, so let’s start with my experiment.